-Different tax law refers to programs for exhibitions, educational bursaries, or other related.
+Different tax law refers to program for exhibitions, educational bursaries, or other related.
 Accotax will provide educational scholarships for Employees.

 A scholarship is ‘fortuitous’ if all the following apply: